-Care & Repair Cymru research shows that people aged over 60 are three times less likely to be living in an energy efficient property.
+Care & Repair Cymru’s latest research shows that people aged over 60 in Wales are more likely to live in energy inefficient homes.

 Using a sample of 2,479 Care & Repair clients, spread across all 22 Local Authority areas in Wales, we analysed Energy Performance Certificate (EPC) ratings to understand the energy efficiency of the properties lived in by older people in Wales.